benfrankel/pyri_state/README.md

 #[state(
     // Disable default configs: detect_change, send_event, apply_flush.
     no_defaults,
-    // Enable change detection, which triggers a flush on any state change. detect_change,
+    // Trigger a flush on any state change. detect_change,
     // Send a flush event on flush. send_event,